otel

 Feature flag

-cargo build --features otel
+cargo build --release --bin treeship --features otel

-cargo install treeship-cli --features otelWithout the feature flag, all treeship otel commands print a rebuild hint:
+# the OTel-enabled binary is at ./target/release/treeshipWithout the feature flag, all treeship otel commands print a rebuild hint:

 OpenTelemetry support is not compiled in.